-Communications The Blackboard site for this course is the primary channel of communication.
+paragraphCommunications The Blackboard site for this course is the primary channel of communication.
 Please check the Blackboard course regularly for updates!
 Information posted on the Blackboard site includes

 - · announcements,

-- · lecture notes,
+- · lecture notes.

-- homeworks and assignments,
+- · homework assignments and exams,

-- · changes to the posted office hours,
+- changes to the posted office hours,

-- handouts and readings.
+- · handouts and readings.